Skip to main content

 If your child has been a offered a place, we recommend that you accept it.

-You will still be able to appeal, or affect your child’s position on a waiting list, and it will guarantee that your child has a school place if no places become available at your preferred school.
+You will still be able to appeal or affect your child’s position on a waiting list even if you accept it.
+Accepting it means that your child has a school place if no places are available at your preferred school.

 It's sometimes possible to change your child’s allocated school, provided that the alternative school still has vacancies.

 Please contact the School Admissions Team to discuss how to do this.
-They can also help you with regards to waiting lists for other schools in the area too.
+They can also help you with waiting lists for other schools in the area too.

 Reasons why your child did not get a place at your preferred school